Black and Brown Summit

 Objectives

-• Critique social structures that inhibit Black/Brown young men from being successful in education.
+• Critique social structures that inhibit Black and Brown young men from being successful in education.

 • Highlight the achievements in spite of the obstacles/barriers that they face.